maty-millien/epitech-coding-style-extension/README.md

-# Epitech Coding Style Checker
+# Epitech Coding Style Checker VS Code Extension

 A Visual Studio Code extension that enforces and validates Epitech coding style guidelines for your C projects.